Fraunhofer-AISEC/rabe/README.md

-A Rust implementation of some ABE scheme's using the bn library (type-3 pairing on a baretto naering curve)
+A Rust implementation of some ABE scheme's using the bn library (type-3 pairing / baretto naering curve)

 Implemented Schemes:
 - BSW CP-ABE